Severe Weather Coordination Message #1 – Tuesday June 23rd 2015 Severe Weather Potential

 Hello to all..

-..SKYWARN Activation with Ops at NWS Taunton is likely as early as noon time Tuesday for the region.
-The next coordination message will be issued by 9 AM Tuesday Morning.
+..SKYWARN Activation with Ops at NWS Taunton is likely Friday Afternoon and Evening.
+Another more complete coordination message will be posted by 1000 AM Friday Morning.
 Below is the NWS Taunton Hazardous Weather Outlook and SPC Day-2 Convective Outlook..

 NWS Taunton Hazardous Weather Outlook: